llefrioux/p2p-messaging/README.md

 }
 ```

-Service transfers `logout` to the other peer if a connection is established.

-### Establishing peer-to-peer communication
+### Establishing P2P communication

-Service is used as intermediate to established peer-to-peer connection between
+Service is used as intermediate to established P2P connection between users.
-users.
 It acts as a signaling service and transfers `offer`, `answer` and
 `ice-candidate` messages from a user to another.

 `offer` messages are formed as follows: